Dagenham & Redbridge: Club Profile

-We understand that disabled supporters are entitled to a concessionary rate of entry upon receipt of the middle or higher rate of the Disability Living Allowance, or the Severe Disablement Allowance or Attendance Allowance.
+We understand that wheelchair users or ambulant disabled fans are entitled to concession tickets.
+For this, you must receive (and prove that you receive) the middle or higher rate of the Disability Living Allowance, PIP equivalent or the Severe Disablement Allowance.

-In terms of facilities, the ground has 20 wheelchair spaces together with a seat for personal assistants where required; these spaces can be found in front of the away seating area.
-If you travel with a personal assistant, they will receive a complimentary ticket.
+The club says the ground has 24 wheelchair spaces, together with a seat for carers where required.
+Last time we looked, these spaces are in front of the away stand.
+If you go with a personal assistant, they will receive a complimentary ticket.

-Guide dogs are permitted, but the club requests that you get in touch to discuss access, facilities and welfare in advance of the ground.
+Guide dogs are allowed too.
+But the club requests that you get in touch to discuss access, facilities and welfare before the match.

-Supporters with ambulatory disabilities "of a severe nature" will be entitled to enter the ground at a concessionary rate and sit in areas nearest entrances and exits.
-But the club says if individuals do not wish to sit in these areas, it might lead to the forfeiture of the concessionary entitlement.
+For Supporters with ambulatory disabilities “of a severe nature”, you can enter the ground with a concession ticketand sit in the areas nearest to the entrances and exits.
+If you don’t wish to sit in these areas, however, it might mean you don’t get the concessionary rate.

-The Dagenham and Redbridge website contains a wealth of information relating to the facilities for supporters with disabilities, and it's advised you take a look by clicking here or get in touch with the club should you have any concerns or queries.
+The Daggers’ website contains loads of information relating to the facilities for supporters with disabilities.
+Take a look or get in touch with the club if you have any concerns.

-If Boro' aren't a 'high profile' visitor, away fans can use the social club at the ground for a 50p entry fee.
+If Boro’ aren’t a ‘high profile’ visitor, away fans can use the social club at the ground for a 50p entry fee.
 Otherwise, you might find venturing out onto local streets and making use of nearby pubs.
-We've not heard of any you'd want to absolutely avoid, but we've not heard of many full stop to be honest.
+We’ve not heard of any that you’d want to steer clear of.
+Mind you, we’ve not heard of many full stop to be honest.

-From Stevenage, take the A1(M) down to the M25 and follow eastbound (towards Dartford Crossing) until you reach Junction 27, for the M11.
-Exit onto the M11 southbound towards London and continue on until you reach Charlie Brown's, the end of the M11.
-Here, follow the signs for A406 (E) towards Barking.
+From Stevenage, take the A1(M) down to the M25 and follow eastbound (towards Dartford Crossing) until you reach Junction 27 (M11).
+Exit onto the M11 south towards London and continue until you get to Charlie Brown’s – the end of the M11.
+Here, follow signs for A406 (E) towards Barking.

 Station: DAGENHAM EAST